-- Special revenue funds are used to account for the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes. - Capital projects funds are used to record bond proceeds or other revenue and the disbursement of invoices specifically designated for acquiring new school sites, buildings, equipment, and technology upgrades and for remodeling and repairs.
+- Special revenue funds are used to account for the proceeds of specific revenue sources that are restricted or committed to expenditures for specified purposes.
+The School District's special revenue funds are the Food Service and the School Activity funds.
+Revenue sources for the Food Service Fund include sales to customers and dedicated grants from federal sources.
+Revenue sources for the School Activity Fund includes fundraising revenue and donations earned and received by student groups.
+Any operating deficit generated by these activities is the responsibility of the General Fund. - Capital project funds are used to record bond proceeds or other revenue and the disbursement of invoices specifically designated for acquiring new school sites, buildings, and equipment; technology upgrades; and remodeling and repairs.
 The funds operate until the purpose for which they were created is accomplished. - Debt service funds are used to record tax, interest, and other revenue for payment of interest, principal, and other expenditures on long-term debt.